zhaozhuoran/minto/DEMO.md

   - a public server you normally play on (e.g. `mc.hypixel.net:25565`), or
   - your own Minecraft server reachable from the machine running Minto.

-## Step-by-step: run a working demo
+## Step-by-step: run your own working demo

 ### 1. Clone and enter the project